Biohazardyee/courses/Year 2/English/Period 1/Glespen/TechnicalWriting.md

 - Use actions verbs, put them at the beginning of the step
 - Put each step on a separate line and number each
 - Add any tips advice or safety warnings

+### Task Analysis

+A task analysis can help you understand:

+- Which tasks are the most important to users
+- Which tasks they spend most time on
+- Which tasks are more tedious or most trivial
+- What type of organization is appropriate
+- How much detail to include
+- What kinds of examples to use
+=> Defines the "WHY?"
+Watch the user

+### How to make information task oriented

+To make information task oriented follow these guidelines:

+- Write for the intended audience.
+- Present information from the user's point of view.
+- Focus on real tasks, not product functions.
+- Indicate a practical reason for information.
+- Use titles and heading that reveal the tasks.